 - Ship hydrodynamics, turbulent flows, and biological fluid flow

 - Atmospheric boundary layer, air pollution, hydrogeology, hydrology, hydrometeorology, and remote sensing

 - Structures, river and dam hydraulics, fish passage at dams, sediment management, heat dispersal in water bodies and power production, water-quality monitoring, and air-water exchange processes

-IIHR is unique among fluids research laboratories, offering state-of-the-art in-house capabilities in both computational and physical modeling.
-With extensive computer and laboratory facilities, IIHR provides students with varying and complementary approaches for investigating and solving a wide variety of flow problems, with financial support equally divided between grants-funded research and private contracts.
+IIHR offers a unique combination of state-of-the-art in-house capabilities in both computational and physical modeling.
+With extensive computer and laboratory facilities, IIHR provides varying and complementary approaches for investigating and solving a wide variety of flow problems.
+Financial support is equally divided between grants-funded research and private contracts.

-IIHR’s long history of national and international partnerships and the growing use of cyberinfrastructure make it increasingly possible for students to work with individuals, departments, and institutions worldwide in ways that were never before possible.
-International Perspectives in Water Resources Science and Management, a study-abroad course offered about every 18 months, gives students a unique international travel opportunity focusing on the water resources and issues faced by a particular country or region.
+IIHR’s long history of global partnerships and new technologies make it possible for students to work with individuals worldwide.
+International Perspectives in Water Resources Science and Management, a study-abroad course, gives students an international travel opportunity focusing on water resources and issues in a particular country or region.

 Multidisciplinary, multinational collaborations allow students to consider innovative, environmentally sound approaches to complicated issues.